wvu-navLab/corenav-GP/README.md

 If you use this work in an academic context, please cite the following publication:

-* Cagri Kilic, Jason N. Gross, Nicholas Ohi, Yu Gu: **Slip-aware Navigation Stop Planning for Autonomous Planetary Rover Applications**.
+* Cagri Kilic, Nicholas Ohi, Yu Gu, Jason N. Gross: **Slip-Based Autonomous ZUPT through Gaussian Process to Improve Planetary Rover Proprioceptive Localization**.